Websites for septic services providers that work 'round the clock

 Phone number buried in a footer image

-Sticky tap-to-call header for the 11pm caller
+Sticky tap-to-call header for the emergency caller

 Inspection lumped onto the pumping page